espocrm/documentation/docs/administration/formula.md

 #### string\matchAll
 `string\matchAll(STRING, REGULAR_EXPRESSION, [OFFSET])`

-Retrieves all result of matching a STRING against a REGULAR_EXPRESSION.
+Retrieves all results of matching a STRING against a REGULAR_EXPRESSION.
 Returns NULL if no matches are found. (available since version 5.8.3)

 Example: